spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-create-and-register-a-mail-type-builder-plugin.md

 ---
 title: "HowTo: Create and register a MailTypeBuilderPlugin"
-description: Use the guide to create and register the  MailTypeBuilderPlugin in the Mail module.
+description: Use this guide to create and register the  MailTypeBuilderPlugin in the Mail module.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/ht-mail-create-mailtype-plugin